atotic/gesturion/README.md

 - not a fan of the API, demos.
 I am a fan of gesture composability

 ## Related work
+https://shoelace.style/ cool library of web components, about to become Web Awesome

 [Svelte gestures](https://github.com/Rezi/svelte-gestures)
   Serious implementation.
 Covers most of the usual gestures.
 I am having a hard time navigating TS/Svelte code.
 Gestures are dispatched as events.
 I am curious how they do memory management.
 Not using pointercapture.